MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault.md

 Instead of returning `defaultValue`, the app gets `connectionString` from the Key Vault.

-## Deploy to Azure Spring Apps
+## Deploy to Azure Spring Apps with managed identities for Azure resources

-In this section, you'll deploy the app to Azure Spring Apps.
+In this section, you'll deploy the app to Azure Spring Apps with Managed Identity authentication.

 Azure Spring Apps is a fully managed platform for deploying and running your Spring Boot applications in Azure.
 For an overview of Azure Spring Apps, see [What is Azure Spring Apps?](/azure/spring-apps/overview).